Home International cooperation projects UNESCO

 The aim of the project was to ensure sustainable access to adequate, clean and safe water, to improve livelihoods and food security, as well as to promote sanitation and personal hygiene of the target group.
 The project consisted of two main components:

 1. Installation and maintenance of water boreholes, hand pumps as well as solar and generator-driven pumping systems, and

 2. Capacity building of local communities and technical staff in the field of safe, sustainable and reliable water supply.

-A Water team of local experts responsible for restoration and maintenance of existing water systems is being set up within the scope of the project.
+A Water team of local experts responsible for restoration and maintenance of existing water systems had been set up within the scope of the project.
 Other project activities include public awareness campaigns on water and sanitation, food security and environmental protection.
-Local communities are also being trained in good agricultural and water harvesting practices.
+Local communities were also being trained in good agricultural and water harvesting practices.

-Furthermore, new potential water harvesting sites are being identified in cooperation with the local communities.
-Special emphasis is put on local women and girls who are customarily responsible for replenishing household water supply.
-More than 50% of project participants are women.
+Furthermore, new potential water harvesting sites had been identified in cooperation with the local communities.
+Special emphasis was put on local women and girls who are customarily responsible for replenishing household water supply.
+More than 50% of project participants were women.